Safeguarding

 Report a Concern

 If you (or anyone else) has a concern, you should share it and get advice – doing nothing is never an option, however minor you may think what you have seen is.
+In the first instance, your club should have a nominated Safeguarding Officer who you can speak with.

-You can download a WSRA reporting form and find more information about Reporting a Concern.
+If this is not appropriate, you can download a WSRA reporting form and find more information about Reporting a Concern.

 WSRA Incident Reporting Form (PDF)